 Also, set your goal in steps.
 If your goal is to lose 30 pounds, set it in stages of 10 pounds each.
 This will help to fight discouragement.
 If you want, give yourself mini rewards for the milestones.
 A fitness goal will help you to determine reasonable exercise goals to get there.

 I absolutely despised running.
 I never enjoyed it and had it set in my brain that I couldn’t do it.
-I decided I would start small.
+For this reason, I decided I would start small.
 The first goal I set was to jog 1/2 mile, then a mile, then 1.5 miles and so on until I could actually run a 5K race from start to finish without stopping.
 Each time I reached one of this goals it felt fantastic and I could not wait to get to my next goal.
 Today I can run 5 miles without any problem.
 I actually enjoy it now.

 Figure Out Your Why